What do young Indians think of Donald Trump?

 The Optimist

 Harshit Tibrewal, 22, is a software engineer working for a start-up.
-He believes good relations between the world's oldest and the world's biggest democracies are vital, especially given India's rise in the global order.
+He believes good relations between the two democracies are vital, especially given India's rise in the global order.

 "I think the relationship between the US and India is very strong, because a lot of trade happens between the two, a lot of people from here go to work and study there.
 Both countries are superpowers and Modi going to meet with Trump shows that the relationship is strong and getting stronger.
 It's very good to have such a good relationship with a strong country."